 As a marketing team, you know that you often work outside your own teams, that’s no secret.
 Here are a few steps to consider when working with externals, like agencies, for example.

-✅ Onboard- Onboarding is an important step to a successful marketing workflow.
+✅ Onboard- Onboarding is an important step to a successful marketing workflow management.
 Of course you should make your client feel welcome, but more importantly, you should have a mutual understanding of finances and contracts, general contact information, project kick offs, etc.

 Oh and don’t forget to introduce yourself and the team!
 To find out more about onboarding, checkout our blog here!

 ✅ Brief - The briefing period gives you the opprotunity to develop contracts and agreements between you and your client.
 This usaully entiles a few different documents, but luckily we have another blog post all about the briefing process to help you out, as well as templates if you need even more guidance.

 ✅ Timeline - A huge benefit of a marketing workflow is a set timeline, so you know the who, what, and when.
 One way to visually represent your tasks and milestones is on a timeline.
 Collato has a timeline feature just for this purpose.
 You can even color-code it!